SamaMostafa1/DiskHandlingSystem/README.md

 - [Project Structure](#project-structure)

 ### Introduction
-Used to handle memory in the disk and check file created time and delete oldest file
+Used to handle memory in the disk and check disk status and delete oldest file file id disk is completed

 ### Project Structure